pranathivemuri/3scan-skeleton/README.md

 # 3D Image Skeletonization Tools

+A lot of these tools are written over 2015 - 2017 mostly when I was a part of 3Scan as an intern.
+Thanks to Matthew Goodman, Mike Pesavento, Jenny Folkesson, Ted Blackman, and Joanna Lipinski for their collaborations and ideas.

-This repository contains programs needed to obtain a 3D skeleton and quantify the skeletonized array to statistics with the help of function present in metrics.segmentStats.
+This repository contains programs needed to obtain a 3D skeleton and quantify the skeletonized array to statistics.
 Input must be a binary array with z in its first dimension.
 Skeletonization on a 3D binary array is performed by iteratively removing the boundary points until a line in the center is obtained by convolving the image with structuring elements from the [paper](https://drive.google.com/file/d/1kCEmfOx1mwoyggAfkYOsyRhOywfkiIU1/view?usp=sharing).
 This function is implemented using [cython](http://docs.cython.org/src/reference/compilation.html) for fast execution and pyximport is used to automatically build and use the function